 Students also completed a units of measurement sort.
 While this may seem common sense to us, it’s often quite challenging to students!

 Who doesn’t love a good treasure hunt!?!
 In this measurement activity, students use a treasure map and measurement directions to find the location of a buried treasure.
 It is really so much fun!
 One of these days, I’m going to find a way to convert the measurements from centimeters to feet or yards and take this activity outdoors.

 Another fun way to get students outdoors is with this paper airplane activity.
 Have students design paper airplanes and let them fly the airplanes outdoors.
 After each flight, students should use a different measurement tool to determine how far their airplane flew.

 Never underestimate the power of a broken ruler.
 This requires students to apply all that they know about reading a ruler to find the correct measurement.
 Students often think that it’s an impossible task, so you may need to provide explicit modeling.

 Today, students created a line plot by measuring ten pencils to the nearest 1/4 inch (I can’t believe I forgot to take a picture).
 They recorded the length of each pencils in the table on the top of their page.
 Then, students used that information to create a line plot to show the lengths of the pencils.
 At the bottom of the page, students asked two questions that could be answered by using the line plot.
 Ex: How many pencils were longer than five inches?

-In this task I have students create a person (sometimes animal) using various rectangles.
-Students must design their person and then find the measurement of each rectangle they used for their Measurement Man.
+In this task students create a person, animal, or any object using the precut rectangles.
+Students create their design and then find the measurement of each rectangle they used for their Measurement Man.
 Another modification to the task is to have students measure the length in two different units of measure to see the comparison.
 My students had so much fun with this lesson, and I wanted to share some of their creations.